junxit/us-congress-bills-110/bill.md

     >   - **(B)** An application that satisfies the requirements specified in subparagraph (A) shall be approved by the Secretary unless the Secretary finds that—
     >     - **(i)** the agency lacks adequate capacity and capability to carry out an effective Early Head Start program; or
     >     - **(ii)** the information provided under subparagraph (A) is inadequate.
-    >   - **(C)** Any Head Start agency approved under subparagraph (B) shall be considered to be an Early Head Start agency and such funds under (i) shall be subject to the same rules, regulations, and conditions as apply to recipients of grants under section 645A.
+    >   - **(C)** Any Head Start agency approved under subparagraph (B) shall be considered to be an entity that receives assistance under section 645A, and such funds under (i) shall be subject to the same rules, regulations, and conditions as apply to recipients of grants under section 645A.
+    > - **(5)**
+    >   - **(A)** Upon written request and pursuant to the requirements of this paragraph, a Head Start agency may consider children from low-income families to be eligible for participation in programs assisted under this subchapter if their family income is at or above the poverty line but below 130 percent of the poverty line, if the agency submits an application to the Secretary containing the following information, as specified in rules issued by the Secretary—
+    >     - **(i)** a description of how the needs of eligible Head Start children, as described in paragraph (1)(A) are being adequately met in the agency’s service area;
+    >     - **(ii)** a description of outreach efforts to the community to reach full enrollment under the eligibility guidelines under paragraph (1), including using outreach efforts that are linguistically and culturally appropriate;
+    >     - **(iii)** assurance that the agency will prioritize serving children currently eligible under the guidelines under paragraph (1); and
+    >     - **(iv)** a description of why increasing the number of infants and toddlers being served, as described in paragraph (4), is not appropriate based upon the communitywide needs assessment or the agency’s capability.
+    >   - **(B)** In approving such applications, the Secretary shall take into account the—
+    >     - **(i)** cost of living for families living the area served by the Head Start agency;
+    >     - **(ii)** the efforts the Head Start agency has undertaken to be fully enrolled under the eligibility criteria in paragraph (1); and
+    >     - **(iii)** the policies and procedures the Head Start agency will implement to ensure that children currently eligible under the criteria described under paragraph (1) will be prioritized.
+    >   - **(C)** No more than 20 percent of children served by such Head Start agency may be from families above the poverty line.

 - **(2)** in subsection (c) by striking “(age 3 to compulsory school attendance)”, and
 - **(3)** in subsection (d) by adding at the end the following: